github/docs/content/code-security/security-advisories/about-coordinated-disclosure-of-security-vulnerabilities.md

  If you are a vulnerability reporter (for example, a security researcher) who would like report a vulnerability, first check if there is a security policy for the related repository.
 For more information, see "[About security policies](/github/managing-security-vulnerabilities/adding-a-security-policy-to-your-repository#about-security-policies)."
 If there is one, follow it to understand the process before contacting the security team for that repository.

  If there isn't a security policy in place, the most efficient way to establish a private means of communication with maintainers is to create an issue asking for a preferred security contact.
+It's worth noting that the issue will be immediately publicly visible, so it should not include any information about the bug.
 Once communication is established, you can suggest the maintainers define a security policy for future use.

 {% note %}